 For 2012-2019, the regional cap refers to a nine-state region (Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont).
 For 2009-2011 and 2020, the regional cap refers to a ten-state region (Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont).
-For 2021, the regional cap refers to the eleven participating RGGI states (Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont, and Virginia).
+For 2021 and 2022, the regional cap refers to the eleven participating RGGI states (Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont, and Virginia).

 - 2009-2011: RGGI cap was 188 million allowances

 - 2012-2013: RGGI cap was 165 million allowances

 - 2014: RGGI cap was 91,000,000, RGGI adjusted cap was 82,792,336

 - 2015: RGGI cap was 88,725,000, RGGI adjusted cap was 66,833,592